top of page

 EMDR (Eye Movement Desensitization and Reprocessing)

-As an intensively-trained DBT therapist (Behavioral Tech, 2018), I provide DBT-informed therapy for individuals who may benefit from the structure and skills the model provides.
+As an intensively-trained DBT therapist (Behavioral Tech, 2018), I proved DBT-informed therapy for individuals who may benefit from the structure and skills the model provides.
 DBT skills may also help provide stabilization at the beginning of trauma treatment.
-A properly utilized coping plan made up on DBT skills can offer the client a sense of hope and direction.
+A properly utilized coping plan made up of DBT skills can offer the client a sense of hope and direction.
 DBT has been found to be effective in lessening symptoms of depression, anxiety, and a wide range of disorders.
-It is often utilized with clients struggling with non-suicidal self injury and suicidal ideations and/or attempts.
-Please visit Behavioral Tech's website to learn more about this evidence-based modality.
+It is often utilized with clients struggling with non-suicidal self injury (self harm) and suicidal ideations and attempts.

 Cost